atexcode/vue-fabricjs-starter/README.md

 - Add text, images, and background images to the canvas.
 - Use the provided functionality to apply clipping paths and manage canvas elements.
+- Utilize the undo/redo functionality to keep track of changes and revert to previous states.
+- Insert SVGs from a URL or Data URL with a single click for enhanced graphical elements.

 ## Previews
 ![Background Image + Image + IText](https://atexcode.com/remote/screenshot1.png)